Good – you’re here. You’re a details person. We like that!

 How do I apply for an air traffic controller training course?

-From our job vacancies page you can apply directly when advertising is underway or register to receive an alert as soon as our advertising campaign kicks off.
+From our application page you can apply directly when advertising is underway or register to receive an alert as soon as our advertising campaign kicks off.

 What will I learn on this course?